austinwhite/posts/Managing-Linux-Dotfiles-With-GNU-Stow.md

     contents:
     dir1 dir2 dir3 dirN

 These scripts will bootstrap stow it's not already installed on your system.
-I always have the path to my dotfiles saved in an environment varialbe, if that doesn't exist on your system, the scripts will still work.
+I always have the path to my dotfiles saved in an environment variable, if that doesn't exist on your system, the scripts will still work.

 ### Stow Script